gitter-badger/Zelsinki/README.md

 ### Scale

-With growing granularity of emula, architectural solutions that were actual for previous iteration might be completely useless in a new world.
-This is another problem that will be solved again and again.
+With growing granularity of simulation, architectural solutions that were actual for previous iteration might be completely useless in a new world.
+This is another problem that will be solved again and again, in agile manner.

 ### History
 Each big decision that was made by AI should be written down for future analysis through HTTP API.
 Results might be surprising.

 ### Real Time